Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

   ![Screenshot showing Bookstore Traffic split YAML](./bookstore05.png)

-- In your fork of the “Azure Arc Jumpstart Apps” GitHub repository, open the _`istio-virtualservice.yaml`_ file (_`/bookstore/yaml/istio-virtualservice.yaml`_), update the bookstore weight to "0" and bookstore weight to "100" and commit the change.
+- In your fork of the  Arc Jumpstart Apps GitHub repository, open the _`istio-virtualservice.yaml`_ file (_`/bookstore/yaml/istio-virtualservice.yaml`_), update the bookstore weight to "0" and bookstore weight to "100" and commit the change.

   ![Screenshot showing Bookstore repo Traffic split 02](./bookstore06.png)